klondikemarlen/legal-files-integration/README.md

 ## Production Deployment

+5. Create a `.env` file in the top-level project directory from the `env.template` file.
 1. Build the app via `docker compose build`.
-2. Deploy the build app via `docker compose up`
+1. Deploy the build app via `docker compose up`